+The Cloud in practice.
 The opportunities to use the Cloud are countless and SMEs are, of course, using services that meet their individual needs.
 This will differ by sector – a manufacturing company will have different computing needs to a marketing agency for example.

 However, there are many commonalities to doing business no matter where your business focus lies.
 Unsurprisingly, it is in these areas the uptake of Cloud-based computing has been highest.